Student & Postdoc

 Each year the Society for Birth Defects Research and Prevention awards funding to students and postdoctoral fellows to assist them with their travel expenses.
 Students/postdoctoral fellows whose abstracts are accepted for platform or poster presentation are for a Travel Award of $500 USD.
 Local students and postdoctoral fellows, those living within a 50-mile radius of the meeting location, are eligible for a Travel Award of $250 USD.
-Applicants should be enrolled in a program leading to a graduate degree in a field of study related to birth defects research, or should be postdoctoral fellows in such a field, and must attend the Society for Birth Defects Research and Prevention Annual Meeting.
+Applicants should be enrolled in a program leading to a degree in a field of study related to birth defects research or other relevant formal training program, or should be postdoctoral fellows in such a field, and must attend the Society for Birth Defects Research and Prevention Annual Meeting.
 Students/postdoctoral fellows who apply for a Travel Award must be members of the Society for Birth Defects Research and Prevention at the time of the Annual Meeting.
-The applicants will be instructed to have their mentor submit a letter of recommendation; without which they are ineligible for a Travel Award.
+The application requires a letter from the trainee’s mentor.

 Travel Award Application Information

 Society for Birth Defects Research and Prevention Trainee Membership